Site Plans - Unincorporated Area

 A site plan may be amended or revised at any time, and may require a full review depending on the nature of the change.
 A small addition or minor modification to a site plan may constitute a minor review.
 This would require the applicant to submit and route eight (8) sets of site plans and three (3) sets of construction plans, along with a minimum application fee.

 All site plans must be 24" x 36" and drawn at a scale no less than 1"= 50'.
 Site plans must have an accurate legal description, location sketch, a north arrow and a clearly defined boundary.
 In addition, a site data table must be shown and include: gross acreage, net acreage, building square footage and proposed use, number of dwelling units, required number of parking spaces, number of parking spaces provided, building height and pervious and impervious area figures in square feet and percentage.
 A commercial site plan must have a minimum of 30% pervious area, an industrial site plan must have a minimum of 25% pervious area, and a residential site plan must have a minimum of 40% pervious area.

 Plat & Zoning Restrictions

 Prior to submitting a site plan, applicants should check with Planning and Environmental Regulation staff to ensure the property does not need to be platted and that the proposed use is consistent with any plat note restriction.
-In addition, applicants should consult with the staff of the Licensing, Permitting and Consumer Protection Division to determine if the proposed use complies with the zoning regulations and if any variances are needed.
+In addition, applicants should consult with the Environmental Licensing and Building Permitting Division staff to determine if the proposed use complies with the zoning regulations and if any variances are needed.
 Applications which require platting, are inconsistent with the plat note, and/or do not comply with the zoning regulations cannot be approved.